PierreSenellart/provsql/doc/TODO/wasm-browser-deployment.md

 Before any Emscripten work, prove the in-process store is behaviourally identical to the worker-based one **on native**:

-1. Add a build variant: `make CPPFLAGS=-DPROVSQL_INPROCESS_STORE`.
+1. Add a build variant: `make PG_CPPFLAGS='-DPROVSQL_INPROCESS_STORE -O0 -g'` (`PG_CPPFLAGS`, not `CPPFLAGS`, so PGXS keeps the server include path).
 It compiles the same extension with the FIFO transport, no bgworker, no shmem, and the buffer-backed storage backend.
+Run pg_regress with `--max-connections=1` (see Implementation
+   observations: the flag's per-backend mmap store is single-backend).
 2. Run the full `make test` (~106 pg_regress files) against it.
 Because single-user-mode concurrency is absent, *every* test that does not rely on a second backend must pass identically.
 Triage any diff: the